vikingeducation/prep_basics/test-yourself-answers.md

 Dynamic webpages change depending on the user input and actions.
 Static web pages offer no dynamic changes and keep their content no matter the actions of the end-user.

+Dynamic pages allows users to create, destroy, edit, and read data.
+The data persists even when the page is closed, unlike static pages which are reloaded each time a browser is refreshed.

 #### What's the best way to get help when you get stuck?

 The best bet to get help when you are stuck is to use google!
 There are other fantastic resources but google will give you great access to all of them. a lot of times you will find your answer turning up on StackExchange.